 3. Creating a Compelling Hiring Journey

-- Ensuring the Right Hire for the Role: Job titles don’t always tell the full story.
-Use cooking trials, structured interviews, and skill assessments to determine if someone will actually thrive in your environment.
+Ensuring the Right Hire for the Role: Use cooking trials, skill assessments, and structured interviews to determine if a candidate can thrive in your environment.

 4. Speeding Up the Process Without Sacrificing Quality

-- Simplifying Interview Scheduling: Back-and-forth emails waste time.
-Let candidates book interviews using tools like Calendly or Google Calendar integrations.
+Simplifying Interview Scheduling: Let candidates choose their interview times through scheduling tools like Calendly or Google Calendar.

 5. Branding, Bias, and Data: The Bigger Picture